A step-by-step guide to avoid “can’t open,” broken formatting, and macro failures when moving Excel files to a new PC.

 - Individuals and small teams replacing an old Windows PC

-TL;DR — Quick Checklist (do these on the old PC first)
+TL;DR — Quick checklist (do these on the old PC first)

-- Migrate macros/add-ins (.xla → .xlam), record VBA References and bitness (32/64-bit)
+- Migrate macros/add-ins (.xla → .xlam), and note VBA References and Office bitness (32-bit / 64-bit)

 - Re-save password-protected files with modern encryption

-- Fix CSV issues: re-save as CSV UTF-8; confirm delimiter (comma/semicolon) and decimal symbol
+- Fix CSV issues: re-save as CSV UTF-8, confirm delimiter (comma/semicolon) and decimal symbol

 1) Inventory first: make the invisible visible

-- File types: .xls, .xlsx, .xlsm, .xla, .xlam, .csv
+- File types in use: .xls, .xlsx, .xlsm, .xla, .xlam, .csv

 - Macros (VBA) and References (ADO/ODBC, COM libraries, external DLLs)